 You’ll also need to provide personal loan documents, which could include a copy of your government-issued ID, along with financial documents to verify your information.
 This could include pay stubs, tax returns, and bank account statements.

 The amount you request isn’t necessarily the amount you’re offered, so don’t just gloss over that important detail.
 You’ll also see your APR, which includes your interest rate and any other costs such as an origination fee.
-This number is extremely important and helps you compare loan offers.
+This number is essential and helps you compare loan offers.

 Another key piece of information you’ll receive is your loan term, or how long you’ll be making payments.
 Finally, you should see your monthly payment amount.

-If your rate is fixed, that amount will never change; however, if you choose a variable rate, it will change at some point depending on the nature of your personal loan agreement.
+If you have a fixed rate loan, that amount will never change.
+However, if you choose a variable rate, it will change at some point depending on the nature of your personal loan agreement.

-So how do you compare your loan offers?
+So, how do you compare your loan offers?
 A helpful tool to use is a personal loan calculator.
-You can see how much more you’ll save or spend in interest by choosing different loan options.
+You can see how much more you’ll save or spend in interest in choosing different loan options.